Version 7 - Using BlueNote Lights - Instructions and Training Videos

 The Conversation will display at the recipient’s location as a Popup, as well as on the Conversations window.

 How do I reply to a Conversation?

 Simply double-click on the Conversation within your own Conversation window, compose your response, and then hit Respond.
 The Conversation will automatically thread itself within the window, with the most recent Conversation/Reply thread highlighted at the top.

 You can reply to any previous Conversation within the window or even begin a new one by clicking on one or more names in the list.

 Can I change the names that appear in Conversations?

 Yes.
-You’ll need to go to Menu>Options>General and change the Light Panel Name.
+This is a local setting that's programmed at each workstation.
+You’ll need to go to Menu>Preferences and change the Light Panel Name.
 By default the Windows User name at each computer will display instead.

 How can I organize names within Conversations?

 Normally the Conversation list will sort alphabetically, but you can also sort by color.
-Go to Menu>Options>Conversations and select a conversation color group for that computer.
+Go to Menu>Preferences>Options>Conversations>Groups and select a conversation color group for your computer.
+Have all other users do the same.
 If each computer has been designated in a color group then the names will be first sorted by color, then by name.